ASDK20004U Advanced Social Data Science I

 - Exam registration requirements

-To be eligible for the exam in Advanced Social Data Science I, it is a requirement that students have completed a number of compulsory problem sets based on a social science question combining knowledge of social science research design with methods from the course.
-The problem sets must be completed in groups and must be approved by the instructor.
+To be eligible for exam, students must have completed and passed a number of mandatory problem sets based on a social science question combining knowledge of social science research design with methods from the course.
+The problem sets must be completed in groups and are assessed pass/fail.

 - All aids allowed